Documentation | SupportKit | DataIO

 As a convenience, you can substitute a native IO object or a native string in place of a DataIO; internally it will be wrapped in a suitable C++ object.

-Since this internal C++ wrapper derives from BPositionIO
+Since this internal C++ wrapper derives from BPositionIO, the guidelines for

 native substitutions are found under